 Traditional red blends

-Sangiovese being the dominant grape of central Italy it is not surprising that traditional red blends in Umbria are based on Sangiovese.
+Sangiovese being the dominant grape of central Italy it is not surprising that traditional red wines of Umbria, at least the blends, are based on Sangiovese.
 The difference in the Montefalco area is that in comparison to Tuscany or Le Marche the second variety tends to be the Umbrian speciality, Sagrantino.
 The minor blenders are otherwise very much in line with Tuscany: Canaiolo, Colorino for traditionalists; Merlot or other internationals for modernists.
 In general (always dangerous), Sangiovese tends to be warmer and more full-bodied here than in the cooler areas such as Chianti Classico or Rùfina, and not as refined as in Montalcino.
 Hardly surprisingly the wines have the pleasant rusticity which you also find in neighbouring Montepulciano, both being warm areas.

 Montefalco Rosso DOC, Arnaldo Caprai, 2013 – a classic blend with a modern twist to start us off: 70% Sangiovese, 15% Sagrantino, 15% Merlot.
 The Sangiovese is aged in large neutral casks (‘botti’), while the rest get the used French barriques treatment.
 Medium ruby in colour, pure cherry nose, then a few meaty notes; evident but ripe tannins.
 The Merlot’s ripeness and fullness help here to soften the natural zip of Sangiovese and the short macerated Sagrantino.